ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    * :doc:`3D Native Hybrid Level Fields <SRW_NATLEV_table>`
    * :doc:`3D Pressure Level Fields <SRW_PRSLEV_table>`

-Use the instructions in the `UPP User's Guide <https://upp.readthedocs.io/en/upp_v10.1.0/InputsOutputs.html#control-file>`__ to make modifications to the ``fv3lam.xml`` file and to remake the flat text file that the UPP reads, which is called ``postxconfig-NT-fv3lam.txt`` (default).
+Use the instructions in the `UPP User's Guide <https://upp.readthedocs.io/en/upp_v10.1.0/InputsOutputs.html#control-file>`__ to make modifications to the ``fv3lam.xml`` file and to remake the flat text file, called ``postxconfig-NT-fv3lam.txt`` (default), that the UPP reads.

-Once you have created the new flat text file reflecting your changes, you will need to modify your ``config.sh`` to point the workflow to the new text file.
-In your ``config.sh``, set the following:
+After creating the new flat text file to reflect the changes, users will need to modify their ``config.sh`` to point the workflow to the new text file.
+In ``config.sh``, set the following:

 .. code-block:: console

    USE_CUSTOM_POST_CONFIG_FILE="TRUE"
    CUSTOM_POST_CONFIG_PATH="</path/to/custom/postxconfig-NT-fv3lam.txt>"

 which tells the workflow to use the custom file located in the user-defined path.
 The path should include the filename.
-If this is set to true, and the file path is not found, then an error will occur when trying to generate the SRW Application workflow.
+If ``USE_CUSTOM_POST_CONFIG_FILE`` is set to "TRUE", but the file path is not found, then an error will occur when trying to generate the SRW Application workflow.

-Users may then start their experiment workflow as usual and the UPP will use the new flat ``*.txt`` file.
+Users may then start their experiment workflow as usual, and the UPP will use the new flat ``*.txt`` file.

 .. _SatelliteProducts:

 Outputting Satellite Products from UPP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Synthetic satellite products for several instruments and channels (e.g. GOES 16/17) may be output through the UPP using the Community Radiative Transfer Model (:term:`CRTM`).
+Synthetic satellite products for several instruments and channels (e.g., GOES 16/17) may be output through the UPP using the Community Radiative Transfer Model (:term:`CRTM`).
 External CRTM coefficient files, available through the UPP stand-alone release, will need to be manually downloaded before running the workflow.
 These instructions assume that the UPP configuration file has already been set up to output satellite products.

 Download and unpack the external files: